Texting While Driving in Virginia: What You Need to Know

 Texting and driving is a form of distracted driving, which is a serious problem in the U.S. According to the CDC, eight people die each day in car crashes that involve a distracted driver.
 In 2018, there were an estimated 400,000 people injured from distracted driving.

-The CDC recognizes three general types of distractions that impact drivers: Visual distractions, which take your eyes off the road; manual distractions, which take at least one of your hands off the vehicle’s steering wheel; and cognitive distraction, which takes your focus off the task of driving.
+The CDC recognizes three general types of distractions that impact drivers: Visual distractions, which take your eyes off the road; manual distractions, which take at least one of your hands off the vehicle’s steering wheel; and cognitive distractions, which take your focus off the task of driving.
 Texting while driving involves all three types of distractions, which make the activity especially dangerous.

 Compensation If You’ve Been Hurt by a Texting Driver